Order of Visit: High Point #21

 TRIP SUMMARY

-Our hike to the top of South Dakota’s high point began at Sylvan Lake.
-The lake and nearby trailheads are part of Custer State Park, so I was glad I’d already purchased a week-long park pass a few days ago.
-This meant the we got to skip right past the crowd of cars queuing up at the gate this warm Sunday morning, and drive straight to the trailhead.
+Our hike to the top of South Dakota’s highest point began at Sylvan Lake.
+The lake and nearby trailheads are part of Custer State Park, so I was glad I’d purchased a week-long park pass a few days ago.
+This meant we could skip right past the crowd of cars queuing up at the gate this warm Sunday morning, and drive straight to the trailhead.

-There’s several routes up to the summit of Black Elk Peak.
-The most popular option is a 6.4 mile roundtrip trek on the #9 Black Elk Trail.
-However, many folks opt to take the #9 Trail up to the summit and return via the #4 Trail, which allows a short side trip out to Little Devil’s Tower.
-I wanted to check out both of our options, so I approached the large map at the trailhead – and that’s when I spotted a neon orange sign with writing in a giant font that read:
+There are several routes up to the summit of Black Elk Peak.
+The most popular option is a 6.4-mile roundtrip trek on the #9 Black Elk Trail.
+Some visitors also opt to take the #9 Trail up to the summit and return via the #4 Trail, allowing a short side trip to Little Devil’s Tower.
+I wanted to check out both of our options, but when I approached the large map at the trailhead, I spotted a neon orange sign with writing in a giant font that read:

 WARNING.
 TRAIL CLOSURE.
 Black Elk Peak Trails #9 and #4 will be closed till October 1, 2020 for trail maintenance.

-Doh!
-My stomach lurched suddenly.
+My stomach lurched suddenly when I read the sign.
 Did this mean we couldn’t hike to the summit during our visit?
-Did we just waste our time driving all the way out here to South Dakota?
-Don’t get me wrong – I’m immensely supportive of trail maintenance, but c’mon.
+Had we just wasted our time driving all the way out here to South Dakota?
+Don’t get me wrong – I immensely support trail maintenance, but c’mon.
 This is a super popular trail.
-It’s the end of summer.
-Couldn’t you wait until after Labor Day to close the trail?
-Ah, man…
+And it was the end of summer.
+Couldn’t the park wait until after Labor Day to close the trail?

 My overall impression of this trail was that it was an extremely pleasant and well-graded hike (thank you again trail maintainers).
 Yet, I was surprised to feel a bit winded while trying to carry on a conversation with Keith.
 After thinking about it for a few minutes and checking my phone, I quickly understood why I was so out of breath.
 My fitness hadn’t magically plummeted.
 It was the altitude.
 Sylvan Lake was near 6,000 above sea level, and we were heading up to 7,244.
 So, while the slope over the next 3.2 miles wasn’t outrageous, it definitely resembled the feeling of hiking in the Rockies more than the Great Plains that I was expecting.